niclas-timm/fastapi-template/Readme.md

 ## A CLI to interact with your app

 Sometimes you don't want to interact with your app via a REST endpoint but via the console.
 That's why the template comes with a CLI baked in that you can extend to your needs as your app grows.
 For example, you can execute `python cli user seed-super-user` to create a new super user.
+The template comes with some more cli commands out of the box:

+- Seeding a super user into the database
+- Creating / importing database backups
+- Executing commands via an SSH client on a remote server

 ## Database backups